 Death toll from typhoon in Vietnam rises to 27

 The communist state's Steering Committee for Disaster Prevention said 27 people were now counted dead and 22 were missing.
-It said 626 houses had collapsed entirely.
-More than 30,000 people have been evacuated.
+It said 626 houses had collapsed entirely in a trail of destruction that has forced the evacuation of more than 30,000 people.

 Heavy rain and high winds lashed the coastal strip on Sunday.
 Flooding led to a 30 km (19 miles) tailback on Vietnam's main north-south highway in Thua Thien Hue province.